Brandolini family: Venetian branch

 Descendants of Cecco II, the Venetian branch obtained the Venetian patriciate in 1686 because Guido VIII, unable to participate in the war of Morea against the Turks, neither he, ill, nor his sons, too young, sent a large sum of money to the army.
 In 1750 they also added, for testamentary reasons, the surname Rota.

 In 1914 the descendants of the senator Annibale Brandolin and Leopolda D'Adda, sole heir of her father Carlo D'Adda, were authorized to change their surname to Brandolini D'Adda.
 Bishop Sigismondo and the politicians Annibale, Girolamo and Brandolino are from this period.

 Among the recent Brandolinis, we should remember Brando (1918-2005), husband of Cristiana Agnelli, sister of the more famous Gianni and Umberto, and his niece Bianca (born 25 June 1987), third cousin of Lapo Elkann, to whom she was romantically linked.

 Brando and Cristiana had 4 sons: Brandino Brandolini d’Adda (born 3 July 1957), who was married to Marie Brandolini d'Adda di Valmareno, née Angliviel de la Beaumelle (7 April 1963 – 30 May 2013), the daughter of Beatrice de Rothschild and the stepdaughter of Pierre Rosenberg; Tiberto Ruy Brandolini d’Adda, who married Georgina Maria Natividad de Faucigny-Lucinge et Coligny; Leonello Brandolini d’Adda; and Nuno Carlo Brandolini d'Adda (born 31 May 1950), who married Muriel Brandolini d'Adda di Valmareno, née Phan van Thiet.

 The Brandolinis of Valmareno resided for centuries in CastelBrando of Cison until the 1950s, when it was sold to the Salesian Fathers.
 In 1997, Massimo Colomban acquired the structure, restoring it and transforming it into a luxury hotel.

 The Brandolini d'Adda currently own several historic properties, including a property in Vistorta, a village in the region of Friuli Venezia Giulia.
 The farm in Vistorta was created in 1872 by count Guido Brandolini.
 The modern history of the property, however, started in the 1960s, when Brando and Cristiana decided to live at the estate after getting married and renewed the villa and the garden by collaborating with the English garden architect Russel Page and Italian interior decorator Renzo Mongiardino.
 “I tried to capture the atmosphere of a country house in a story by Turgenev,” Brando told Vogue in 1972.
 “We just started to buy things, to paint things,” recalls Cristiana. “[Renzo] didn't like anything new—everything had to be old.

-Count Annibale Brandolini d’Adda and his wife сontessa Ghislaine Brandolini d’Adda own Villa Casagrande, a 15th-century residence in Cison di Valmareno, Brandolini's ancestral piles.
+Count Annibale Brandolini d’Adda and his wife contessa Ghislaine Brandolini d’Adda own Villa Casagrande, a 15th-century residence in Cison di Valmareno, Brandolini's ancestral piles.
 They host residential cookery courses at the villa.